Facebook Pixel DSP

 Damaris Ocasio, Chief Financial Officer

-Ms. Ocasio is a Certified Public Accountant (CPA) and holds a B.A. in Business Administration.
-With over 25 years of experience in highly regulated environments, including the healthcare and nonprofit sector, she has been responsible for the design and implementation of processes and procedures to strengthen organizational compliance with federal and local regulations.
-Her knowledge includes areas such as operations, finance, human resources, business development, vendors and customer relations, distributions, internal audit, complex project management, as well as success translating strategies into maximum benefits commensurate with the best interest of stakeholders, customers, employees, and the public.
+Ms. Ocasio is a Certified Public Accountant (CPA) with a B.A. in Business Administration.
+With over 25 years of experience in highly regulated environments, including the healthcare and nonprofit sectors, she has been responsible for designing and implementing processes and procedures to strengthen organizational compliance with federal and local regulations.
+Her knowledge includes operations, finance, human resources, business development, vendors and customer relations, distributions, internal audit, complex project management, and success translating strategies into maximum benefits commensurate with the best interest of stakeholders, customers, employees, and the public.

 Alma Frontera, VP – PROGRAMS AND OPERATIONS

 After hurricanes Irma and Maria decimated the Caribbean, Alma switched gears and decided to focus and dedicate her work to the recovery and rebuilding of the islands.
-Wanting to contribute more to the community and Puerto Rico’s economic development, Alma joined Foundation for Puerto Rico, alongside an amazing team of dedicated professionals, to ensure continuance of the impactful initiatives steered by Island Relief.
+Wanting to contribute more to the community and Puerto Rico’s economic development, Alma joined Foundation for Puerto Rico alongside a fantastic team of dedicated professionals to ensure the continuance of the impactful initiatives steered by Island Relief.

-Alma manages funds and is hand-on to ensure successful execution.
-She led the organization’s on-the-ground relief efforts, including over 230 missions islandwide and the distribution of $2+M in immediate aid.
-As Director of Economic Development Programs at FPR, Alma ensured the implementation of our portfolio of programs and managed more than $10M of private and federal funds while building an exceptional empowered team of 30.
+Alma manages funds and is hands-on to ensure successful execution.
+She led the organization’s on-the-ground relief efforts, including over 230 missions islandwide and distributing $2+M in immediate aid.
+As Director of Economic Development Programs at FPR, Alma ensured the implementation of our portfolio of programs and managed more than $10M of private and federal funds while building an exceptionally empowered team of 30.
 After working alongside Secretary Cidre at the Economic Development and Commerce Department, Alma returned to FPR to continue pushing forward its impact and presence around the Island by designing new structures such as the Field Engine.

-Alma is an executive member of the Board of Directors of Women Empowered (WE), member of the Advisory Board for the Kingbird Innovation Center at SUAGM, and former executive member of the Board of Directors of the YMCA in San Juan.
-Avid believer and promoter of women in the business sector and sports industry, Alma’s is passionate about improving and raising awareness on gender and equality.
-Her favorite topics: the importance of mentors, Millennials in the workforce and people development.
+Alma is an executive member of the Board of Directors of Women Empowered (WE), a member of the Advisory Board for the Kingbird Innovation Center at SUAGM, and a former executive member of the Board of Directors of the YMCA in San Juan.
+Avid believer and promoter of women in the business and sports industries, Alma is passionate about improving and raising awareness on gender and equality.
+Her favorite topics are the importance of mentors, Millennials in the workforce, and people development.
 She is a former local sports analyst looking to inspire young girls to become whomever they want to be.

-Alma is a graduate of the University of Puerto Rico, an Aspen Institute fellow, former instructor in NSLC programs at American University (Communications, Sports Broadcasting, and National Security) and UC Berkley (Marketing, Advertising and Public Relations), high school teacher, and cheerleading coach.
+Alma is a graduate of the University of Puerto Rico, an Aspen Institute fellow, a former instructor in NSLC programs at American University (Communications, Sports Broadcasting, and National Security) and UC Berkley (Marketing, Advertising, and Public Relations), high school teacher, and cheerleading coach.

 Soledad Gaztambide Arandes, Senior Program Officer

-Ms. Gaztambide Arandes holds a B.A. in Geography and Anthropology, and an M.A. in Urban and Environmental Policy and Planning.
-With almost 20 years of professional experience, Soledad is an environmental management professional skilled in project/program coordination and management, advocacy, alliance building, environmental awareness, stakeholder engagement, policy analysis, with a demonstrated history of working in governmental and non-profit organization sectors.
+Ms. Gaztambide Arandes holds a B.A. in Geography and Anthropology and an M.A. in Urban and Environmental Policy and Planning.
+With almost 20 years of professional experience, Soledad is an environmental management professional skilled in project/program coordination and management, advocacy, alliance building, ecological awareness, stakeholder engagement, and policy analysis, with a demonstrated history of working in governmental and non-profit organization sectors.

-She is currently FPR’s Senior Program Officer for the Whole Communities Resilience Program, a planning program which is part of the Puerto Rico Department of Housing CBDG Disaster Recovery funding to address the impacts of Hurricanes Irma and Maria in 2017.
-Ms. Gaztambide is currently supervising the development and timely completion of a risk and vulnerability data dashboard and community education component.
-She has extensive experience in policy and government relations in the environmental field, as well as public engagement to raise awareness and funding for key initiatives related to conservation and management of protected areas, among other areas of expertise.
+She is FPR’s Senior Program Officer for the Whole Communities Resilience Program.
+This planning program is part of the Puerto Rico Department of Housing CBDG Disaster Recovery funding to address the impacts of Hurricanes Irma and Maria in 2017.
+Ms. Gaztambide supervises developing and timely completion of a risk and vulnerability data dashboard and community education component.
+She has extensive experience in policy and government relations in the environmental field and public engagement to raise awareness and funding for critical initiatives related to protecting and managing protected areas, among other areas of expertise.

 César A. Santos Cardona, Human Resources Director